jordanboskovich/jordanboskovich.github.io/robbr/intro.md

 ### Benchmark Development

-RoBBR is derived from 63 Cochrane meta-analyses and 532 papers referenced in those meta-analyses.
 The benchmark is divided into four main tasks:

 1. ``Study Inclusion/Exclusion`` Given the search protocol information and meta-analysis objective as input, determine whether a study should be included in the meta-analysis.